St Leonard's College (Melbourne): Leonardian Centre

+Houses

+Students are assigned a house once enrolled at the College for the duration of their attendance.
+They are:

 Hart Theatre Company

 In 2012, St Leonard's College launched the Hart Theatre Company, named after long-time drama teacher Roma Hart.
 The college hosts five productions a year: a year 5/6 musical, Middle School play, Middle School musical, Senior School play and Senior School musical.
-Recent productions have included The Wizard of Oz, Dr Dolittle Jr., A Midsummer Night's Dream, Chicago - High School Edition, and Grease.
+Recent productions have included Matilda JR., Madagascar JR., Just MacBeth, Legally Blonde, Romeo and Juliet, Frozen Jr., Our Town, Bugsy Malone, Mamma Mia!, Picnic at Hanging Rock, The Wizard of Oz, Dr Dolittle Jr., A Midsummer Night's Dream, Chicago - High School Edition, and Grease.

 Hart Theatre productions have received awards from the Music Theatre Guild of Victoria.
 The 2012 production of Barnum was awarded Junior Production of the Year and Direction of a Junior Production.

 In 2013 the Hart Theatre Company won Junior Production of the Year for a second year straight, this time for its production of Sweet Charity.
 The production was also awarded Junior Female Performer in a Leading Role.
 In the same year the Middle School production of Beauty and the Beast was awarded Junior Male Performer in a Supporting Role.

 Music

 The House Music Competition is an annual event for students in years 5 to 12.
 Held at The Plenary, each house presents two choir pieces, a small vocal piece and a small instrumental piece.
 Specialist judges from other schools are invited to select a winner in each category and overall.

 Students from years 5 to 7 are required to learn an instrument.
 Private lessons are offered to students wishing to continue with their instrument onwards.
-Students can join ensembles, including orchestras (St Leonard's Symphony Orchestra and STL Pops), choirs (Middle and Senior School), bands (Symphonic Wind Ensemble, Wind Band, and Concert Band), and other specialist ensembles.
+Students can join ensembles, including orchestras (St Leonard's Symphony Orchestra), choirs (Middle and Senior School), bands (Symphonic Wind Ensemble, Wind Band, and Concert Band), jazz bands (Big Band, Stage Band, Jazz Band and Swing Band) and other specialist ensembles.

 St Leonard's College offers VCE and IB music subjects.
 In this students are assessed on music performance and composition.

 The St Leonard’s College Big Band achieved 1st place in the premier division of the Victorian All-State Jazz Championships in 2021 and 2022.
 8 of the band members were awarded a place in the all-star band in 2022.